There is little to no published information on the culture of abuse within the ranks of the police force – until you really start digging.

 Studies into abuse within the police force

-So many studies, and yet cops and those working within the Force are still subject to workplace harassment and discrimination.
+So many studies – yet cops and those working within the police force are still subject to workplace harassment and discrimination.

 This number further enhances the issue of cultural silence in the face of abuse within the police ranks.

-These shocking numbers indicate the sheer volume of abuse that is still tolerated within the police force.
+The shocking numbers of Victorian Police bullying and harassment indicate the sheer volume of abuse that is still tolerated within the police force.
 The individuals targeted are police officers – those who have dedicated their lives to protecting society from the abuse and torment they suffer in their jobs.

 This study found one in four individuals who complained were victimised.
 Our police officers, who put on their uniform every day to protect our society, are being tormented by their own colleagues.

 The victims of police abuse are victimised for speaking out

 Victims lose their identity – it’s the price they pay for speaking out to the media.

 One victim, Jen*, was harassed by her colleagues when she began working as a detective.
 She was new to that particular office.
 Her colleagues started by making inappropriate comments about the clothes she wore.

 “This white one, there’s a white long-sleeved one, it would have been winter, this one here was when the colleague said that I have massive boobs in them, or am I wearing a push up bra.”